qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     |openTable| :sup:`List View` button below the frame;
   * or as icon preview using the |iconView| :sup:`Icon View` button.

-* Press the :guilabel:`Save Symbol` button to add the symbol being edited to the symbols library or style database.
+* Press the :guilabel:`Save Symbol` button to open the :guilabel:`Save New Symbol` dialog.
+  Here, you can choose the :guilabel:`Destination` where you want to add the symbol being edited, give it a :guilabel:`Name` and add :guilabel:`Tag(s)`.
+  You also have the option to |checkbox| :sup:`Add to favorites` your new symbol.
 * With the :guilabel:`Advanced` |selectString| option, you can:

   * for line and fill symbols, :guilabel:`Clip features to canvas extent`.